OLi-pel/AutoVerse/README.md

 ## Getting Started

+### First Launch
 1. Launch AutoVerse.
-You will start on the **Transcription** tab.
+A **Welcome Dialog** will appear asking what you'd like to do:
+    -   **Transcribe a New Audio/Video File**: Start the transcription workflow
+    -   **Edit an Existing Transcript**: Jump directly to the correction editor
+2. Check "Don't show this again" if you prefer to skip this dialog in future launches.

+### Transcription Workflow
+The main interface uses a modern **3-step workflow**:

+**Step 1: Select Audio/Video File(s)**
-2. Click **Browse** to select one or more audio/video files.
+1. Click **Browse** or drag-and-drop to select one or more audio/video files.
+2. Multiple files will be processed in batch automatically.

+**Step 2: Configure Processing Options**
-3. Choose your desired transcription **Model**. `large` is the most accurate.
+1. Choose your desired transcription **Model** (`large` is most accurate).
+2.  **Speaker Options**: Check **Enable Speaker Diarization** to identify different speakers.
-4. To identify speakers, check **Enable Speaker Diarization** and provide a Hugging Face 'read' token if prompted.
+    -   If prompted, provide a Hugging Face 'read' token (one-time setup).
+    -   Advanced options like **Auto-merge** are available in collapsible sections.
+3.  **Timestamp Options**: Configure timestamp inclusion and formatting.
+4. Click **Continue to Processing** when ready.

+**Step 3: Start Processing & View Output**
-5. Click **Start Processing**.
+1. Click **Start Processing** to begin transcription.
+2. Monitor real-time progress with detailed status updates.
-6. When processing is complete for a single file, the **Head to correction tab** button will become enabled.
-Click it to begin editing.
+3. For single files, the **Head to correction tab** button becomes available when complete.

+### Editing Transcripts
-7. In the **Correction window**, use the timeline and editing tools to refine the transcript.
+1. In the **Correction tab**, load your transcript and audio files.
+2. Use the visual waveform timeline for synchronized playback and editing.
+3. Edit text, reassign speakers, adjust timestamps, and manipulate segments.
+4. The built-in tips system provides contextual help for all tools.
-8. Click **Save Changes** to export your final work.
+5. Click **Save Changes** to export your refined transcript.

+### Tips and Help System
+AutoVerse includes a comprehensive contextual help system:
+-   **Toggle Tips**: Use the help icon (❓) in the top-left to enable/disable status bar tips.
+-   **Contextual Help**: Hover over any interface element to see helpful tips in the status bar.
+-   **Workflow Guidance**: Each step provides summary text to guide you through the process.

 ## Using Speaker Diarization